 SERVICES

-Adults, young adults, and adolescents navigating ADHD/executive functioning challenges, anxiety, depression, identity exploration, grief and loss, trauma, relationship patterns, and major life transitions.
+• I work with adults and young adults navigating relationship difficulties, ADHD/executive functioning challenges, anxiety, identity exploration, relationship patterns, and major life transitions.

 • ADHD and executive functioning (time management, organization, impulsivity, emotional reactivity/rejection sensitivity)